You'll Get Over It

 You'll Get Over It (À cause d'un garçon) is a gay-themed coming of age film released in 2002.
 The literal translation of the French title is Because of a Boy.

 Plot

 Vincent (Baumgartner) is a shy boy who is on the swim team and is also a good student with his girlfriend Noémie (Maraval) and a best friend, Stéphane (Comar), life in school can't be better for him.
-But then, he suddenly starts to have encounters with the new boy, Bejamin (Elkaïm).
+But then, he suddenly starts to have encounters with the new boy, Benjamin (Elkaïm).
 They have a private meeting and then some boys write on a wall "Molina is a fag".
 Vincent starts getting bullied at high school, changing his life and his relationships with family and friends in ways he will have to accept.